bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Downloading provisioning profiles/build certificates

-If you’d like to download the actual file from a storage place (in our example it is AWS), you can do so with the following `curl` requests:
+If you’d like to download the actual file from AWS, you can do so with the following `curl` requests:

     curl -X POST -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG'